RUGSoftEng/2017-Hestia-Server/source/plugins/README.md

 by a unique name.

 # Creating new plugins
-When a new plugin is added it should inherent from the class `device`.
+When a new plugin is added it should inherent from the class `Device`.
 When it inherits this class it needs needs to implement various abstract methods.
 This is needed to set basic information for devices such as name and type.
 The peripheral specific behaviour of the plugin is defined in the setup method and the linked activators.
 Therefore every plugin requires and setup method.

-These activators represent different actions a pheripheral can perform.
+The activators represent different actions a peripheral can perform.
+All activatos should inherent from th class `Activator`.
 All activators linked to a plugin require a perform method to depict how state changes should be handled.
 All information that is required for the device to setup and maintain the